Scroll for more info

 A welcome evening

-A special class social organized by our youth category sailors
+A special class social organised by our youth category sailors

 There will be plenty of time for fleet chat, tuning debates, storytelling, and celebrating the history and future of the IDRA 14.